Moohmoo/Affimer/README.md

 ### Install the program
 1. Download the programm on https://github.com/Moohmoo/Affimer by cloning him.
 2. `cd src`
-3. `bash ./execute.sh`
+3. `bash ./build.sh`
+WARNING : Look at the parameters section.

 ### Parameters
 ```
-usage: parser.py [-h] [-o OUTPUT] [-g GRAPHIC]
-             optimal n temp_min temp_max r file [file ...]

-Calculates the 2D/semi-3D folding of a protein using a REMC method.
+usage: bash ./build.sh target chain_target affimer chain_affimer

+This program aims to design a specific Affimer of a specific antigen.

 positional arguments:
-    optimal               the optimal energy threshold
-    n                     the number of local steps in a Monte Carlo search
-    temp_min              the minimum temperature values
-    temp_max              the maximum temperature values
+    target                the name of target protein
+    chain_target          the name of the target protein chain
-    r                     the number of replicas to simulate
+    affimer               the name of affimer
-    file                  a protein fasta file

-optional arguments:
-    -h, --help            show this help message and exit
-    -o OUTPUT, --output OUTPUT
-                            directs the output to a name of your choice
+    chain_affimer         the name of the affimer chain
-    -g GRAPHIC, --graphic GRAPHIC
-                            directs the output to a 2D or 3D graphic
 ```

 ### Program input
-Input files can be in PDB format.
-The files can contain only one sequence.
+All files are in PDB format.
+The affimer and the target protein, they must be in the test folder and in the folder dedicated to it.
+It is necessary to install an antigen antibody complex dataset and place it in the data/dataset directory.

 ### Program output

-Depending on the parameters chosen, it is possible to have different outputs:
-1. The first output is a summary of the current process on the terminal.
-It shows the energy of the transient state
-2. The second output that can be obtained is a 2D or semi-3D graph.
-This is the visualisation of of the predicted structure by the method.
-3. The second output can be a `.png` file with the visualisation according to the type of graph.
-The file will be available in the `res` folder.
+Currently, the program only generates the modified sequence.
+To obtain the structure, there are sites such as Swiss Model to generate the structures by homologies.

 ### Examples
-REMC simulation
+Building affimer
 ```
-python3 parser.py -g 2d -o my_conf.png -10 500 220 250 2 ../test/P01013.fasta
+bash ./build.sh 5gs6 A 7ny8 C
 ```
-Here we define an optimal energy at -10, a number of Monte Carlo iterations at 500, a minimum and maximum temperature of 220 and 250 respectively and a number of replicates of 2.
-The options -g define the type of representation and -o the output.

 ### Important notes
-All the fasta files to be tested must be present in the `test` folder in order to run the program.
+All the pdb files contains antibody to be tested must be present in the `data/dataset` folder in order to run the program.
-The file name of the output does not need an absolute path: the simple name is enough (see Example).

 # Reference
-*Thachuk C, Shmygelska A, Hoos HH.
-A replica exchange Monte Carlo algorithm for protein folding in the HP model.
-BMC Bioinformatics.
-2007 Sep 17;8:342.
-PubMed PMID: 17875212; PubMed Central PMCID: PMC2071922.*
+*I. Rasolohery, G. Moroy, F. Guyon PatchSearch : a fast computational method for off-target detection, Journal of chemical information and modeling, 2017*

+*J. Rey, I Rasolohery, P. Tufféry, F. Guyon, G. Moroy PatchSearch : a web server for off-target protein identification, Nucleic acids research, 2019*

 # Contact
 If you have any question or suggestion, please contact @Moohmoo